 - Tobacco Use

 - Poor Oral Hygiene

 Preterm Delivery and Low Birth Weight Babies

 Some research shows a link between gingivitis and a higher risk of preterm delivery and low birth weight babies.
-Women who are pregnant should be aware of the dangers posed by periodontal disease.
+Women who are pregnant should be aware of the dangers of periodontal disease.